 If you’re anything like us you try to pepper your main summer holiday with a sprinkle of UK mini-breaks every year, right?
 A Cheeky short break away to unwind.
 And, there are sooo many places to go in the UK for a weekend we never run out of options.

 But, sometimes you want romantic getaways for couples, sometimes a girly weekend and other times a place for a cheap family break.
 Don’t worry, we’ve got you covered!
 We’ve done the leg work (it’s such a bind going on all these weekend holidays you know) and we’re about to tell you our best weekend break ideas.

 Short break UK holidays come in all different shapes and sizes but with our Top 20 list you won’t be running out of ideas for a long time.
-Now pour yourself a cuppa – you’re about to plan your weekend!
+Now pour yourself a cuppa – you’re about to plan your next weekend away!

 Well, how about looking at it from a different perspective.
 London is like a dozen towns rolled into one and you really could pick one area for a weekend and still not discover everything.
 Have a read of our post – London’s Top 5 Coolest Area’s Worth Exploring to see which neighbourhood tickles your fancy.